socketsupply/components/docs/src/api/events.md

 such as `onClick={myHandler()}` or `click=myHandler`.
 In the case where you have a table with 2000 rows, this would create 2000 individual listeners.

-With [event delegation][5], we can attach a **single event listener** and watch for interactions on the child elements of a component.
+Tonic prefers the [event delegation][5] pattern.
+With event delegation, we attach a **single event listener** and watch for interactions on the child elements of a component.
 With this approach, fewer listeners are created and we do not need to rebind them when the DOM is re-created.

 Each event handler method will receive the plain old Javascript `event` object.
 This object contains a `target` property, the exact element that was clicked.